How to use a Moka Pot with OddKin

 If your Moka pot coffee is resulting in a bitter brew, there are a few reasons why this could be.

-A major culprit of bitter Moka coffee is when the coffee bean has been ground too fine.
-With a fine grind, there is more surface area which means more extraction, and the last compounds of the bean are very bitter.
+Grind size- When the coffee is ground too fine, there is more surface area which means more extraction, and the last compounds of the bean are very bitter.

 Is Moka coffee as strong as espresso?